mattermost/mattermost-handbook/operations/operations/company-processes/issue-solution.md

 If the Decision-Maker feels they don’t have enough context to make a decision, DO NOT spend more time talking about the Issue.
 Instead turn to the RAPID framework described below.

+NOTE: If all the key participants have shared their feedback asynchronusly, and it feels the key people are bought in, a decision-maker can consider making the decision asynchronously.
+Since the goal of an ISP is to help find blindspots, and to get buy-in, once you have that you don't need a meeting.

 # Type 1 vs Type 2 Decisions

 A Type 1 decision is a “one-way door”.
 Once it’s made, it’s very difficult to reverse.
 Acquiring a company, or discontinuing a product line are examples of Type 1 decisions.